memsql/singlestore-spark-connector/README.md

 $SPARK_HOME/bin/spark-shell --packages com.singlestore:singlestore-spark-connector_2.12:4.1.0-spark-3.1.0
 ```

-We release two versions of the `singlestore-spark-connector`, one per Spark version.
+We release several versions of the `singlestore-spark-connector`, one per Spark version.
-An example version number is: `.4.1.0-spark-3.1.0` which is the 4.1.0
+The connector follows the `x.x.x-spark-y.y.y` naming convention, where `x.x.x` represents the connector version
+and `y.y.y` represents the corresponding Spark version.
-version of the connector, compiled and tested against Spark 3.1.0.
-Make sure
+For example, in connector `4.1.0-spark-3.2.1`, 4.1.0 is the version of the connector,
+compiled and tested against Spark version 3.2.1.
-you are using the most recent version of the connector.
+It is critical to select the connector version that corresponds to the Spark version in use.

 In addition to adding the `singlestore-spark-connector`, you will also need to have the
 SingleStore JDBC driver installed.
 This library is tested against the following